Solving the SU($N$) Orbital Hatsugai-Kohmoto Model: Results of SU( ) OHK

 \subsection{Mott insulator at \texorpdfstring{$\langle \hat{n} \rangle = 1$}{}}

-{\bf High temperature.} We first solve 4 ($2\times2$)-OHK at high temperature $\beta=2t^{-1}$ enabling a direct comparison with previous determinantal quantum Monte Carlo (DQMC) simulations on a $6\times6$ SU($N$) Hubbard cluster~\cite{ibarra2021}.
-In Fig.~\ref{fig:density_compress}, we show the filling $\langle \hat{n} \rangle$ and compressibility $\chi\equiv \partial \langle \hat{n} \rangle / \partial \mu$ as a function of $\mu$ for the 4-OHK model in panels (a) and (c), and the corresponding DQMC results are shown in panels (b) and (d).
+{\bf High temperature.} We first solve 4-OHK (using a $2\times 2$ unit cell), at high temperature $\beta=2t^{-1}$ enabling a direct comparison with previous determinantal quantum Monte Carlo (DQMC) simulations on a $6\times6$ SU($N$) Hubbard cluster~\cite{ibarra2021}.
+In Fig.~\ref{fig:density_compress}, we show the filling

+and compressibility $\chi\equiv \partial \langle \hat{n} \rangle / \partial \mu$ as a function of $\mu$ for the 4-OHK model in panels (a) and (c), and the corresponding DQMC results are shown in panels (b) and (d).
+Here, $V=L\times L$ is the number of momenta in rBZ$_4$.
 We already find qualitative agreement between 4-OHK and the state-of-the-art DQMC simulations on the Hubbard model.
 This is expected given the rapid convergence of OHK to the Hubbard model.
 In particular, we observe the softening of the Mott gap as $N$ increases in both the density and compressibility.
 However, there are quantitative differences, for example, 4-OHK overestimates the magnitude of the Mott gap.

 In Fig.~\ref{fig:density_compress}(e,f), we present the benchmark for double occupancy $\mathcal{D}$, and its derivative $\partial \mathcal{D}/ \partial \langle \hat{n} \rangle$ as a function of density $\langle \hat{n} \rangle$.
 Double occupancy in the OHK model is defined as